bardatt1/ArdaJacaQuietaRepo/README.md

   - **Basic Search**: Search for patient records using identifiers like patient ID, name, or contact information.
   - **Advanced Filtering**: Filter search results by parameters such as date range, medical condition, or treatment type.
   - **Result Display**: Display search results in a list with relevant details and options to access the full record.

----

-### Data Security and Privacy
-- **Description**: Ensures that patient data is secured and handled in compliance with relevant privacy regulations.
-  - **Data Encryption**: Encrypt data at rest and in transit to protect patient information.
-  - **Security Policies**: Enforce secure password policies and implement multi-factor authentication.
-  - **Backup and Recovery**: Conduct regular data backups and provide recovery options to prevent data loss.